John Minnix - Compliance Strategist

 Organizations can better navigate their compliance journey by exploring the benefits and intent of SOC 2 and NIST.
 This aligns their operations and security measures with the framework best fitting their business model and objectives.
 The next sections will delve into the distinctions between SOC 2 and NIST and provide insights into choosing the most suitable framework for your organization.

-Key Differences between SOC 2 and NIST
+Key Differences Between SOC 2 and NIST

 Understanding the distinctions between SOC 2 and NIST frameworks is crucial for organizations choosing the right path for their compliance strategy.